headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

 ### Prerequisites

-In order to follow through this HowTo you need the following on your computer:
+In order to follow through this how-to you need the following on your computer:

 * Java 8
 * Maven 3